lupyuen/lupyuen.github.io/src/pr.md

 $ docker build -t nuttx:v1 .
 ```

+(Takes a few hours to complete.
+Unless we trim down the Dockerfile, as explained in the previous section)

 Or we can __Download the Docker Image__ for NuttX CI and tweak it (for testing).
 This works only if we're on x64 Linux...

 ```bash